 After preliminary discussions, the promoters should submit a draft (rather than a Final) Application Form, together with supporting documents as specified in the Application Form itself.

-The draft Application Form and the supporting documentation will be reviewed and comments provided to the Applicant generally within three weeks from submission of the application documents.
+The draft Application Form and the supporting documentation will be reviewed and comments provided to the Applicant.

 The MFSA may ask for more information and may make such further enquiries as it considers necessary.
 The ‘fit and proper’ checks – which entail following up the information which has been provided in the Application documents begin at this stage.

 The MFSA will consider the nature of the proposed Scheme and a decision will be made regarding which “Standard Licence Conditions” (SLCs) should apply.
-Some of these conditions may be disapplied or amended (where the circumstances justify such treatment, as long as investors are adequately protected) and supplementary conditions (if any) may be applied.
 The Licence Conditions are very important since they represent the ongoing requirements to which the Applicant will be subject, if and when licensed.

-The Standard Licence Conditions for Maltese Non-UCITS Schemes are set out in Part BI of these Rules and in Part BII as regards Maltese UCITS Schemes.

 Phase Two – Pre-Licensing

-Once the review of the draft Application and supporting documents has been completed, the Authority will issue (all other things equal) its ‘in principle’ approval for the issue of a licence.

-At this stage, the Applicant will be required to finalise any outstanding matters.
+Once the MFSA concludes the review of the application and supporting documents, it will issue its ‘in principle’ approval for the issue of a licence.
+The ‘in principle’ approval is valid for a period of three months during which, the applicant will be required to finalise any outstanding matters.
+Should the three months elapse without the satisfactory resolution of all pre-licencing outstanding issues, the ‘in principle’ approval will cease to have effect.

 Submission of signed copies of the revised Application form together with supporting documents in their final format, and any other issues raised during the Application process, should be resolved as part of Phase Two.

 A licence will be issued as soon as all pre-licensing issues are resolved.